tjiang11/Memoize/README.md

 # MEMOIZE [![Build Status](https://travis-ci.com/jhu-oose/2016-group-19.svg?token=pxuwgYspjAfqr5xt35A6&branch=master)](https://travis-ci.com/jhu-oose/2016-group-19)

 ## Premise:
 Memoize is a Android application built for event notification and discovery.
 It contains extensive support for location-based notifications, as well as support for time-based notifications in an intuitive and secure setting.
-Memoize is built on a modern stack of native Android, as well as Django and PostgreSQL.
+Memoize is built on a modern stack of native Android, Django, and PostgreSQL.

 ## To Install: